expfactory/expfactory/docs/pages/1-generate.md

 ---

 # Really Quick Start
-Pull our pre-generated example container, and use it!
+Pull our pre-generated example container, and start it!
+Your experiment portal is at [http://127.0.0.1](http://127.0.0.1) in your browser.

 ```
 docker run -p 80:80 vanessa/experiments start